 •The compiler pragmas (#pragma warnings and #pragma options) do not work.
 They are ignored by the compiler.

-•Parser errors need improvements
+•Some parser errors need improvements

 •Compiler errors may be cryptic every now and then